What Is Google AI Mode and How It Changes SEO

 As a result:

-• Informational searches increasingly end on the search results page
+– Informational searches increasingly end on the search results page

-• Zero-click searches become more common
+– Zero-click searches become more common

-• Users rely on AI-generated summaries for decision-making
+– Users rely on AI-generated summaries for decision-making

 From Rankings to Relevance and Understanding

-This changes SEO in several key ways:
+This alters SEO in several important ways:

-• Content must answer real questions clearly and directly
+– Content must clearly and directly answer real questions

 The Rise of Answer-Centric Optimization